Juan Mata: Valencia

-In the 2008 Spanish Super Cup, Mata scored against his former club Real Madrid in a 3–2 first leg win, but Valencia lost 5–6 on aggregate after a 2–4 away loss in the second game.
-He started 2008–09 well, scoring in the opener against RCD Mallorca in a 3–0 win.
-He also scored the only goal of the game against CA Osasuna, latching on to a long ball from David Villa.
+In the 2008 Supercopa de España, Mata scored against his former club Real Madrid in a 3–2 first leg win, but Valencia lost 5–6 on aggregate after a 2–4 away loss in the second game.
+He started 2008–09 well, scoring in the opener against Mallorca in a 3–0 win.
+He also scored the only goal of the game against Osasuna, latching on to a long-ball from David Villa.

-On 25 September 2008, Mata proved to be growing in efficiency, as he set up two of his teammate's goals in a 2–0 away win over Málaga CF. Three days later, he put in a superb performance against Deportivo de La Coruña, scoring one and creating the other three, in a 4–2 home victory.
+On 25 September 2008, Mata proved to be growing in efficiency, as he set up two of his teammate's goals in a 2–0 away win over Málaga.
+Three days later, he put in a superb performance against Deportivo La Coruña, scoring one and creating the other three, in a 4–2 home victory.

-Towards the end of the campaign, Mata managed to score two very important late goals for Valencia: the first, the 3–2 winner at Sporting de Gijón, and the second a penalty against Sevilla FC at home, to put Valencia 2–1 up (specialist Villa had already been replaced due to injury) in an eventual 3–1 success.
+Towards the end of the campaign, Mata managed to score two very important late goals for Valencia: the first, the 3–2 winner at Sporting Gijón, and the second a penalty against Sevilla at home, to put Valencia 2–1 up (specialist Villa had already been replaced due to injury) in an eventual 3–1 success.
 He achieved impressive stats during the season, finishing with 11 successful strikes and 13 assists, behind just Barcelona's Xavi as the league's best.

 In the following two seasons, Mata was an ever present offensive figure for Valencia, scoring 17 goals in 68 league games combined, with the club achieving back-to-back third-league places.
-On 10 April 2011, he scored two in a 5–0 home win against Valencian neighbours Villarreal CF. On 9 May, England-based Spanish journalist Guillem Balagué reported interest from several Premier League clubs.
+On 10 April 2011, he scored two in a 5–0 home win against Valencian neighbours Villarreal.
+On 9 May, England-based Spanish journalist Guillem Balagué reported interest from several Premier League clubs.

 Chelsea

 Transfer

 On 21 August 2011, Valencia announced they had agreed a £23.5 million fee for the transfer of Mata to Premier League club Chelsea, subject to a medical.
 On 24 August 2011, Mata signed a five-year deal with Chelsea.
 He revealed that compatriot Fernando Torres helped persuade him to move to Stamford Bridge, saying "Fernando got me excited about the thought of coming here.
 He said it would be good for me here, and that me and him together could be good.
 I also talked to my family and friends about it as well."

 On 26 August 2011, Yossi Benayoun offered Mata his number 10 shirt, saying "I decided to give Mata the number 10 – his favourite.
 For me, it's just a number, not my lucky 15."
-(Florent Malouda wore number 15 for Chelsea at the time.)
+(Florent Malouda wore number 15 for Chelsea at the time).
 Mata wore number 10 for Valencia and for Spain's under-21s in the summer, and expressed his gratitude to Benayoun.
 "It is a very important number to me so I'm pleased to be wearing it.
 I want to thank Yossi," he said.
 Mata followed on from Chelsea players Joe Cole, Mark Hughes, Ian Hutchinson, and Terry Venables in adopting the number 10 shirt.